You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 0

 If you’ve been feeling like your body is betraying you—tight hips, aching knees, zero energy—you’re not alone.
-Midlife hits different, especially if you’re dealing with inflammation, hormonal shifts, or recovering from burnout or autoimmune flares.
+Midlife hits differently.
+This is especially true if you’re dealing with inflammation, hormonal shifts, or recovering from burnout or autoimmune flares.

-The good news?
-You can rebuild strength, energy, and confidence—without punishing your body.
+The good news is that you can rebuild strength, energy, and confidence without punishing your body.

-Do them anywhere.
-In your living room, at the park, by a bench, even while walking your dog.
+You can perform these exercises in your living room, at the park, by a bench, or even while walking your dog.

 Already past this point?
-Scroll down to the end of each movement for progressions to challenge yourself when you’re ready.
+Scroll down to the end of each movement for progressions that will challenge you when you’re ready.

 1. Squat to Bench